 The agency provides the community with a daily backyard burning advisory.
 However, it is the citizens responsibility to check local regulations regarding their specific area.

-- No burn shall contain prohibited materials, including but not limited to, garbage, plastics, wire insulations, asbestos-containing materials, tires, automobile parts, asphalts, petroleum products, treated wood, rubber, or animal remains
+No burn shall contain prohibited materials, including but not limited to, garbage, plastics, wire insulation, asbestos-containing materials, tires, automobile parts, asphalts, petroleum products, treated wood, rubber, or animal remains.

-- Open Burning Letter Permits may be issued in some instances for burning outside the scope of this program.
-The application for a letter permit must be made in writing to LRAPA using LRAPA's "Request for Open Burning Evaluation" form.
+Open Burning Letter Permits may be issued in some instances for burning outside the scope of this program.
+The application for a letter permit must be made in writing to LRAPA using LRAPA's "Request for Open Burning Evaluation (PDF)" form.

 LRAPA does not regulate: